Sean Connery as James Bond, British government agent and legendary super spy

 For more information about Sean Connery’s suit in these scenes, check out The Suits of James Bond’s blog post.

 Bond uses both his trademark Walther PPK and the Q-issued Armalite AR-7 survival rifle in these scenes, but the sequence’s most effective and memorable firearm is the signal pistol, a Webley & Scott No. 1 Mk.
 III*, that he finds on the captured boat and uses to ignite his discarded fuel drums during the boat chase.

 More information about this single-shot, break open signal pistol can be found at IMFDB.

 (If you were hoping to read about Bond’s use of the PPK and AR-7 in From Russia With Love, check out my posts about his charcoal flannel suit and the dark chalkstripe flannel suit he wears for the finale.

 Do Yourself a Favor and…

 If you like the concept of Sean Connery involved in a killing on the Orient Express, check out 1974’s Murder on the Orient Express, based on Agatha Christie’s brilliant mystery novel.
 You know I love me some Agatha Christie.
-(And that will certainly be a subject for a later blog post too!)

 I’d say one of their aircraft is missing.